dkallen78/ESP32-CYD-for-beginners/README.md

 <img src="device-manager-ch340.jpg" alt="Windows Device Manager showing the connected CYD">

 If you don't have the driver installed, you'll have to get it.
-The easiest way to grab it is from [SparkFun's website](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) which also has the drivers Mac and Linux.
+The easiest way to grab it is from [SparkFun's website](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) which also has the drivers Mac and Linux as well as some troubleshooting steps if you run into any issues.

+### IDE

+To write programs for your CYD, you're going to need a special bit of software called an integrated development environment.
+There are lots of options out there to choose from, but the Arduino IDE is one of the easiest to use and is purpose built for working with hardware projects.
+Download the software [directly from Arduino](https://www.arduino.cc/en/software/) and install it on your computer.

+Now that Arduino is installed and open on your computer, you need to install the necessary files to work with your CYD which can be done from the Boards Manager.
+To get there either click the icon at the left of the Arduino window or click on Tools > Board > Boards Manager in the menu.
+Once the Boards Manager is open (it will be a column on the left side of the window) search for ESP32.
+A couple of options should show up, find the one called `esp32` and click `INSTALL`.
+This process can take a couple of minutes so be patient.

+At this point you are just about ready to dive into the examples, but first you need learn how to install libraries.
+Libraries are packages of commands that give you extra functionality